chahnel/kroehne.github.io/4_Cookbook.md

 The following two pictures show the definition of the complement of the maximum correct response, i.e., the miss area.

-In the example, it was not possible to create one text block for the miss area using the “Add to the Text Block”-function, because the first paragraph and the bullet points are in two different TextFields.
+In the example, it was not possible to create one text block for the miss area using the ?Add to the Text Block?-function, because the first paragraph and the bullet points are in two different TextFields.

 This picture shows the first part of the Miss Area (Text Block T2):